bernd-wechner/django-model-privacy-mixin/README.md

     last_name = models.CharField(max_length=30)
 ```

-Of course that is not enough, you've now pixed it in, but haven't told ther Privacy MixIn what is and what isn't private and to whome.
-For that we simply define a `visibility_field` field for any field we wish to make private.
+Of course that is not enough, you've now mixed it in, but haven't told the PrivacyMixIn what is and what isn't private and to and from whom.
+For that we simply define a `visibility_*` field for any field we wish to make private.
 This is expected to be a Django [BitField](https://pypi.org/project/django-bitfield/).
-Further you will need users and accounts privacy management meaningful (otherwise you only have dispalyed and not displayed and don't need the complexity of this or any other MixIn).
+Further you will need users and accounts for privacy management to be meaningful (otherwise you only have two simple states, displayed and not displayed, and don't need the complexity of this or any other MixIn).

 The first step is to define a set of permissions or visibility scopes.
 This is the example straight out of BitField documentation: